-Where carers are from a different generation and/or nationality our film clips can be useful in giving the carer a glimpse of what life was like for the people they look after and through improved communication it can help foster a better understanding between them.
+Where carers are from a different generation and/or nationality our archive films can also be useful in giving the carer a glimpse of what life was like for the people they look after.
+This can help improved communication and foster a better understanding between them.

 Programme Lead, Long Term Conditions, NHS Cornwall

 You can see more examples of clips from some archive films in the Greenpark Collection by clicking here to visit our Archive Clips page on this website.